Skip to main content

 8. Liberty House Country Club (1975-1984)

-Former Rhodes opened in 1975 at Country Club Centre in Sacramento.
+Former Rhodes, opened on May 10, 1975 at Country Club Centre in Sacramento.
 Closed in 1984.

 9. Liberty House Concord (1975-1983)

-Former Rhodes opened in 1975 at Park N Shop in Concord.
+Former Rhodes, opened on May 10, 1975 at Park N Shop in Concord.
 Closed in 1983.

 10. Liberty House Fresno (1975-1984)

-Former Rhodes opened in 1974 or 1975 at Manchester Center in Fresno.
+Former Rhodes, opened in 1974 or 1975 at Manchester Center in Fresno.
 Closed in 1984.

 11. Liberty House Southgate (1975-1983)

-Former Rhodes opened in 1974 or 1975 at Southgate Center in Sacramento.
+Former Rhodes, opened in 1974 or 1975 at Southgate Center in Sacramento.
 Closed in 1983.

 12. Liberty House Golden Hills (1975-1983)

-Former Rhodes opened in 1975 in Dublin.
+Former Rhodes, opened on March 15, 1975 in Dublin.
 Closed early 1983.

 13. Liberty House Reno (1979-1984)